aknyazeva22/activities-etl-project/README.md

 # ELT Project: Degustation Data Pipeline

-This project provisions a PostgreSQL server on Azure, loads raw data using Python, and transforms it using dbt into a cleaned, analytics-ready table.
+This project provisions a PostgreSQL server and builds a complete ELT pipeline:
+- **Extract/Load**: raw data is ingested using Python.
+- **Transform**: data is modeled and cleaned with dbt into analytics-ready tables.

+The infrastructure can be set up in three modes:
+- **local** – PostgreSQL running in a Docker container (via `docker compose`)
+- **azure** – PostgreSQL provisioned directly on an Azure VM
+- **azure_tunnel** – PostgreSQL on an Azure VM accessed securely through an Azure Bastion tunnel (provisioned with Terraform)

 ---